-The U.S. Department of Labor (DOL) recently added to its list of FAQs concerning leave under the FFCRA, specifically tackling leave questions related to children’s remote learning programs.
+The U.S. Department of Labor (DOL) recently added to its list of FAQs concerning leave under the Families First Coronavirus Response Act (FFCRA), specifically tackling leave questions related to children’s remote learning programs.
 The DOL’s guidance initially stated that an employee could take leave if a child’s school was open only for remote instruction.
 This guidance did not cover the evolving situations that we have today, the most prominent of which include hybrid remote schedules, in-person schedules and optional all-remote learning.

 According to new guidance, when a child’s school is operating on a hybrid attendance schedule (some days in-person learning and other days remote learning), employees are eligible for paid leave under FFCRA on remote learning days.
 Employees would not be entitled to FFCRA leave for days that a child is in school.
 Employees may also take intermittent leave at any increment found to be agreeable by their employers.

 It is important to note that if parents are given the choice between in-person learning or remote learning, and the parent chooses remote learning, the employee is not eligible for paid leave under FFCRA because the school is not closed.

 While multiple scenarios exist and each one should be reviewed individually, organizations are strongly advised to practice consistency in the application of all policies and procedures.

 When making FFCRA child care leave decisions be sure to: